TURKS AND CAICOS ISLANDS

 an application on the ground that it is frivolous or vexatious.

-(5) A law made under section 59 may confer upon the Supreme Court such powers in addition to those conferred by this section as
+(5) The Legislature may by law confer on the Supreme Court such powers in addition to those conferred by this section as may

-may appear to be necessary or desirable for the purpose of enabling the Court more effectively to exercise the jurisdiction conferred
+appear to be necessary or desirable for the purpose of enabling the Court more effectively to exercise the jurisdiction conferred on it

 (6) Any such law may make, or provide for the making of, provision with respect to the practice and procedure—

-(a) of the Supreme Court in relation to the jurisdiction and powers conferred upon it by or under this section;
+(a)of the Supreme Court in relation to the jurisdiction and powers conferred on it by or under this section;

 the Court of Appeal; and